h0rhay/coastalsocial.co.uk/src/pages/index.md

     background_color: secondary
     classToAdd: fwReview
   - type: cta_section
-    title: To get started.. <br/>Whether its Ad management, Coaching, or Strategy
+    title: 'To get started.. <br/>Whether its Ad management, Coaching, or Strategy'
+    content: >-
-    content: Book a free consultation call, and I can give you some tips & advice, so we can make a plan thats right for you.
+      Book a free consultation call, and I can give you some tips & advice, so we can make a plan thats right for you.
     actions:
       - label: Send us an email
-        url: mailto:rosie@coastalsocial.co.uk?subject=New CS enquiry
+        url: 'mailto:rosie@coastalsocial.co.uk?subject=New CS enquiry'
         style: primary
     align: center
     padding_top: medium